 - Olive oil

 - Flax oil

 Drinking lots of water in between meals throughout the day also helps keep your system clean and prevents toxins from coming out in the form of acne.

-You can also drink dandelion and burdock tea, two medicinal plants that help the liver and kidneys which will help keep your skin from breaking out.
+You can also drink dandelion and burdock tea, two medicinal plants that help the liver and kidneys.
+This will help keep your skin from breaking out.
 You should drink two to three cups a day.
-If you want to sweeten it, use stevia.
+If you want to sweeten it, use cinnamon.

 Besides brewer’s yeast and wheat germ, which might be considered foods or supplements, we also recommend:

 - Sea water: Sea water, which you can pick up at health food stores and even at supermarkets today, provides many minerals that our body needs just the right amount of.
 You can have a spoonful a day and slowly increase the dosage up to 50 ml, mixing one part sea water in with two and a half parts regular water.
 It’s an energy booster too.